-Grant Aldonas, Split Rock International, and former U.S. Undersecretary of Commerce for International Trade
+Grant Aldonas, Principal Managing Director, Split Rock International, and former U.S. Undersecretary of Commerce for International Trade

-Pamela Olson, PWC, and former Assistant Secretary of the Treasury for Tax Policy
+Pamela Olson, Consultant, PWC, and former Assistant Secretary of the Treasury for Tax Policy

-Moderator: Meredith Broadbent, CSIS and former Chairman of the International Trade Commission
+Moderator: Meredith Broadbent, Senior Adviser (Non-Resident), CSIS and former Chairman of the International Trade Commission

 The webinar began with Pam Olson giving a brief overview of international norms when it comes to international taxation, as well as when those norms began to come into question.
 She then discussed how the debate over these norms led to the OECD project Base Erosion Profit Shifting.
 This project did not investigate how taxing rights should be allocated due to the U.S. push back, despite taxing rights not being directly on the table, there was certainly under the table discussion of taxing rights in the BEPS project.

 Olson then provided a summary of the U.S.’ 2017 tax reform act and where those tax rules drew their inspiration from, much of which came from the BEPS project.
 The U.S. and the OECD came to a recognition in 2017 that it was time to reevaluate Digital Services Taxes.
 Olslon also went over what the U.S.’ current perspectives are on DSTs, including a newfound hesitancy for the OECDs tax proposal due to COVID-19.
 Olson then emphasized the need for a global agreement given the inconsistencies in DSTs across the globe.

 Meredith Broadbent then followed Olson’s statement asking Olson to go over the politics of the U.S. companies that are most often subject to DSTs.